Stop Setting New Year's Resolutions. Focus On The Three S's Instead.

 Most of us have enough anecdotal evidence by now to realise that resolutions don’t stick.

 If you still need convincing, here are some scientific facts.

-According to at least twenty unverified internet blogs, 60 per cent of people set NY resolutions for themselves, and 25 per cent of those involve wanting more sex.
-Of those who set resolutions, only eight per cent follows through.
+According to at least twenty unverified internet blogs I've been looking at while researching this article, 60 per cent of people set NY resolutions for themselves, and 25 per cent of those involve wanting more sex.
+Of those who set resolutions, only eight per cent follow through.

 Statistically, that proves two things.
 1) New Year’s resolutions are pointless, and 2) they kill your sex life.